 The rapid pace of technological development is transforming the job market.
 How can HR leaders start preparing their organisations and talent to adapt to these changes and stay ahead of the game?

 It is time to discuss what skills next gen workers will need.
 John Lombard, CEO of Dimension Data Asia Pacific, envisions and shares how partnerships between businesses and educational institutions can be greatly beneficial in preparing our future generations for tomorrow's digital workplace.

 HQ Asia speaks with machine-learning expert Amr Awadallah who is Co-founder and CTO at Cloudera about how automation impacts society and work, what work still needs to be done in machine learning, and the six waves of automation throughout history.

-Call centres have been around since the 1960s, gaining mainstream attention when employees were seen wearing telephone headsets on televised NASA Mission Control Center events.
+Call centres have been around since 1960s, gaining mainstream attention when employees were seen wearing telephone headsets on televised NASA Mission Control Center events.
 Since then, customer service centres have been typically regarded as a necessary evil, where customers have encountered their fair share of unhelpful calls.